spencer-archdesign/fm-postgres-bridge/README.md

 - Git repository initialized and pushed
 - Project structure established
 - Ready to begin schema design and data replication
+- Ready to define raw_* schemas based on FileMaker structure

 ---